kartik-venugopal/aural-player/README.md

 ## Overview

-Aural Player is an audio player application for the macOS platform.
+Aural Player is an audio player for macOS.
 Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and customizable, with some sound tuning capabilities for audio enthusiasts.

 #### What it is:
 * A simple drag-drop-play player for the music collection on your local hard drive(s), that requires no configuration out of the box, although plenty of customization/configuration is possible